NNPDF/pineappl/docs/cli-tutorial.md

           --digits-rel <REL>  Set the number of fractional digits shown for relative numbers [default: 2] -h, --help              Print help

-This explains that `pineappl convolute` needs at least two arguments, the first being the grid file, denoted as `<INPUT>` and a second argument `<PDFSETS>`, which determines the PDF set.
+This explains that `pineappl convolve` needs at least two arguments, the first being the grid file, denoted as `<INPUT>` and a second argument `<PDFSETS>`, which determines the PDF set.
 Note that this argument has three dots, `...`, meaning that you're allowed to pass multiple PDF sets, in which case `pineappl`